- 10 Days in the Galapagos Islands!

 ORGANIC FARM: VOLUNTEER AT A LOCAL FARM

 In the tropics of Ecuador’s Pacific Coast, we spend 5 days volunteering at Río Muchacho, a self-sustaining, zero-waste organic farm.
-Community service and environmental awareness is our focus as we learn about compost and crop rotation while tending to the farm’s horses, chickens and guinea pigs.
-Even though the seeds we plant will not mature for months, all the food eaten on the farm is grown locally.
+Community service and environmental awareness is our focus as we learn about compost and crop rotation while tending to the farm’s horses, pigs, chickens and guinea pigs.
+Even though the seeds we plant will not mature for months, all the food eaten on the farm is grown on the farm.
 Campers leave inspired by the farm’s ecologically friendly practices and are ready to start gardens of their own!
-A carefully selected stop on Bold Earth’s Ecuador Teen Trip!
+A carefully selected stop on Bold Earth’s Ecuador Teen Trip.

-Quito’s bustling markets and colonial architecture are the backdrop for our final three days in Ecuador.
+Traveling back into the mountains, we travel to the village of San Clemente high up in the Andes Mountains.
+Experiencing local indigenous culture, we spend two days and one night in a host family (boys in one house, girls in another) while volunteering in the village’s small school.
+With unique dress, incredible cuisine and the most spectacular views, San Clemente is the cultural highlight of Bold Earth’s Ecuador Galapagos trip.
+On our final day in Ecuador, we experience Quito’s bustling markets and colonial architecture.
 We explore the palaces and plazas of this historic city and visit the Equator Line Monument and Museum.
 Our trip concludes as we partner with a local school charity, Ninos de la Calle, to participate in a service project dedicated to helping the under-privileged children of Quito.
 An authentic way to end Bold Earth’s Ecuador Teen Trip.

 - Explore the Galapagos Islands!

 - Amazing Cultural Experiences

 Top 3 reasons to spend your summer with Bold Earth in Ecuador: